Double Copy in AdS3 from Minitwistor Space: Hyperbolic spacetimes and their (Mini)twistor spaces

 \subsection{\cech cohomology class representatives}

 In practice, we can choose the twistor representative to be a rational function of the twistor variables up to some factor $t_0$ which has zero homogeneity (i.e. is invariant under twistor variable re-scalings).
-With this structure it is easy to write representative functions with particular desired scaling weights.
+With this structure, it is easy to write representative functions with particular desired scaling weights.
 The Penrose transform then reads

 where $A^{(i)}_\alpha$ and $B^{(j)}_{\dot{\alpha}}$ are arbitrary constant spinors.
 The choice of these constant spinors will contribute to the pole structure of the representative function.
 Also note that the field $\psi_{\alpha_1\ldots\alpha_{2s}}(x)$ is a field on hyperbolic space not on embedding space, so the incidence relation in Eq.~\eqref{eq:incidence} is used with $X \rightarrow x$, where the hyperbolic space coordinate is given as in Eq.~\eqref{eq:CoordHyperbolic}.
-We can additionally choose $t_0$ so that the representative factorises as
+We will additionally focus on representatives that factorise as